sudoflux/ansible-k3s-install/README.md

 Ensure your GitOps repository (at the specified `--path`) contains the Kubernetes manifests for Flux to install your desired CNI (e.g., Cilium).
 Once Flux applies the CNI manifests, the nodes should transition to the `Ready` state.

-## Contributing

-Contributions are welcome!
-Please feel free to open an issue or submit a pull request.

-## License

-[Specify your license here, e.g., MIT License]

 ---